Shock9616/MacProBot/README.md

 - `/support`
   - Lists some common info that is helpful for troubleshooting issues with Mac gaming
+- `/support1`
+  - Gives some helpful tips for recording footage for troubleshooting
 - `/updatedxmt`
   - Gives a link for the MacProTips tutorial for updating DXMT in CrossOver, and a link to download the latest version